magicleon94/http_services/README.md

 ### ResponseMappingException:
 This is thrown when an error occurs while mapping the response.

+### RequestCanceledException:
+This is thrown when a request is canceled.

 # HttpServiceBase
 Every service should `extend` this.